 Many terpenes present in cannabis, including citronellol, have shown promise in treating inflammatory conditions.
 Humulene is among the terpenes that may exhibit anti-inflammatory action, as demonstrated in a study published in the European Journal of Pharmacology, which reported that humulene and caryophyllene, as elements of Cordia verbenacea oil, “might represent important tools for the management and/or treatment of inflammatory diseases.”
 Further support for humulene’s health benefits were published in the British Journal of Pharmacology in 2009.
 This study, conducted in animals, investigated humulene’s potential to combat allergies.
 Interestingly, the study authors concluded that the terpene could be effective when administered orally or inhaled as an aerosol.
 The effectiveness of oral humulene was further confirmed by a study in the journal Planta Medeica, which also demonstrated that humulene is absorbed when it is applied topically.

 As a component of balsam fir oil, humulene has been tested for its efficacy in fighting several types of cancerous cells.
 One study found that the humulene in balsam fir oil effectively kills tumor cells by turning off their antioxidant processes.

-Most cannabis varieties rank high in humulene and include GSC (Girl Scout Cookies), Headband, White Widow, Pink Kush, Bubba Kush, Super Lemon Haze, Sour Diesel and Skywalker OG.
+Most cannabis varieties rank high in the humulene terpene.
+Strains with notably high levels of humulene include GSC (Girl Scout Cookies), Headband, White Widow, Pink Kush, Bubba Kush, Super Lemon Haze, Sour Diesel and Skywalker OG.
 Similar to other terpenes, such as bisabolol, the therapeutic benefits of the humulene found in cannabis are still being studied.